kyratrades/kyratrades.github.io/docs/videos/musicals.md

 NOTES
 : Dance captain\'s reel.
 An hour of semi pro-shot footage of dance numbers only.
 Includes: audition, shadow waltz, go into your dance, your getting to be a habit with me, getting out of town, dames/keep young and beautiful, regency club scene, eyes for you, we\'re in the money, lullaby of broadway, short montage between Julian and Peggy, plenty of money and you, shuffle off to buffalo, 42nd street, curtain call and finale ultimo.
 Static audio in background.
 The video has also gone through a lot of gen loss.

+#### 42nd Street - Broadway Revival - April 21, 2001 (Preview)
+{: .no_toc .d-inline-block }

+FORMAT
+: VOB+smalls `1 DVD` `4.10 GB`

+CAST
+: Kate Levering (Peggy Sawyer), Michael Cumpsty (Julian Marsh), Beth Leavel (s/b Dorothy Brock), David Elder (Billy Lawlor), Jonathan Freeman (Bert Barry), Mary Testa (Maggie Jones), Ericka Hunter, Michael Arnold (Andy Lee)
+NOTES: Preview.
+Filmed from balcony and a lot of closeups and mediums.
+Clear audio, but a little static (barely noticeable).
+A lot of traders mis-identify Dorothy as Christine Ebersole but she sported a blonde wig in her run whereas the Dorothy in this has a brunette wig and looks more like Beth Leavel.
+Similarly Maggie Jones in this video is Mary Testa, you can tell from her face and build.
+A-

 #### 42nd Street - Stuttgart - 2004 (Highlights)
 {: .no_toc .d-inline-block }